developer-zebra/developer-zebra-site/src/mdna/index.md

  - image-location: right
    title: Select Which Apps to Update Without Blocking All
    subtitle: App Manager in MX 10.3 puts admins in control of device-app updates
    description: The ability for apps to self-update has helped bring mobile computing devices to the forefront of the productive enterprise.
-New features coming in Zebra's App Manager utility let administrators decide which apps on a device can update and which should stay the same.
+New features coming in Zebra's App Manager utility let administrators decide which apps on a device can update and which should stay the same until explicitly allowed to update.
    url: /mx/appmgr/
    video: t7J8e2rVcMM
    video_type: youtube
    button_text: Learn More
  - image-location: left
    title: Zebra Utility Simplifies DOM Injection
-   subtitle: GUI-based Enterprise Application Configurator EB 2.6+
+   subtitle: GUI-based Enterprise Application Configurator works with EB 2.6+
    description: EAC 1.0 is a Zebra utility that works with Enterprise Browser 2.6 and later to simplify DOM injection, which adds capabilities to a running app without changing the source code.
+EAC maps EB fields or buttons to Zebra devices such as scanners, printers and keyboards, and can voice-enable fields for spoken input and/or output.
    url: /enterprise-browser/latest/guide/eac/
    video: 7aUm-IO9utM
    video_type: youtube